Leon, Nicaragua is one of my favourite places!

 It’s easy to head here in the morning and chill by the sea, dine at the restaurants and have a few cocktails.

-Plus, it’s a way to hide from the searing heat (Leon is the second hottest city in Nicaragua), and it’s only $2 so won’t break the bank.
+Plus, it’s a way to hide from the searing heat (León is the second hottest city in Nicaragua), and it’s only $2 so won’t break the bank.

-This museum houses artwork from a variety of eras including Baroque, contemporary, and the Renaissance so there's a lot to see.
+This museum houses artwork from a variety of eras including Baroque, Contemporary and the Renaissance so there's a lot to see.

 There are four houses in total here, and each one was built between the 18th and 19th century.
 Today however, they're used to house the museum's impressive collection.

-If you've only got a limited amount of time in Leon then I'd still recommend popping in here!
+If you've only got a limited amount of time in León then I'd still recommend popping in here!

 There are plenty of cooking classes to choose from in the city so just make sure you shop around and look for the best deal.

-Either way, this is one of the top things to do in Leon and isn't an activity you should miss!
+Either way, this is one of the top things to do in León and isn't an activity you should miss!

 After you’ve checked out the murals and street art of the Revolution, you can find out more from the locals who experienced this turbulent time.